Slavs I

 permanent available till Age II

-After a battle in which your opponent dealt at least 1 damage to your structure, they inflict 1 additional damage to another of your nearest structure
+at least 1 damage to your structure, they inflict 1 extra damage to another of your nearest structure

 permanent available till Age II